MartinLXXX6/Ultimate-autoexec.cfg-TF2/README.md

+This config prioritizes FPS and reduced visual clutter over graphical quality.

 # Disclaimer
-The commands provided in the autoexec.cfg are not officially approved by Valve and might generate crashes, glitches or undesired behabiour.
-Use them at your own risk.
+These commands use standard TF2 console variables.
+Some commands may have no effect on certain systems or TF2 versions.
+Test the configuration and adjust settings to your preference.
+Use at your own risk.

 # Read Before Use!
 This autoexec.cfg comes with a default fps limit at 60.
 To change it please follow the next steps: